SafeDoser

 Example:

-“Can I take Vitamin D with my heart medicine?” → Clear, jargon-free answer from FDA data.
+“Can I take magnesium and melatonin together?” → Clear, jargon-free answer from FDA data.

 Why it matters: